tencentyun/intlcloud-documents/API/API 3.0/计算/无服务器云函数/函数相关接口/创建函数_intl.md

 ## 2. Input Parameters

-The following list of request parameters lists only the API request parameters and some common parameters.
-For the complete list of common parameters, see [Common Request Parameters](/document/api/583/17238).
+The following parameters are required for requesting this API, including action-specific parameters and common parameters.
+For more information about common parameters for all requests, see [Common Request Parameters](/document/api/583/17238).

 | Parameter name | Required | Type | Description |
 |---------|---------|---------|---------|